Yigenana/presentations/QCON18.md

 <sub>[Error Handling in Go](https://blog.golang.org/error-handling-and-go)</sub>

 ^This frequent error handling can seem repetative at first.
 However, the Go authors argue that not all exceptions are exceptional meaning that not all errors should crash your application.
 If you can gracefully recover from an error, you should do so.
 Error as a value enables you to use the error to simplify your error handling.
 In a distributed  system for example, we can easily enable retries by wrapping our errors.
-Network issues are always going to be encountered in our system, whether we're sending data to other internal services or pushing to third party tools like Apple News or Facebook.
+Network issues are always going to be encountered in our system, whether we're sending data to other internal services or pushing to third party tools.
 This example from the Go Blog highlights how we can take advantage of error as a type to build in retries and evetual backoffs into our system, so that we don't fail on minor, temporary distruptions.
 We've used similar error wrapping for handling HTTP errors and better using HTTP status code to communicate the type of errors to clients.

 # Consistency: Language Design